MaxPoweur/pretty-tchat/README.md

 ```
 npm run build
 ```
-> Sources will be in the /dist directory.
-Just run the index.html file to use the tchat
+> You can find the sources in the **/dist** folder.
+You will then just have to navigate to the index.html file to be able to use the chat

 ## Live Demo